hoenigma/seb-project-2/README.md

 ## Future Improvements

-EExtend to include all amiibo from the API.
+Extend to include all amiibo from the API.
 The API had characters from Animal crossing, Legend of Zelda etc. which weren;t on Super Smash Bros.
 WIth more time we would add these characters in.

 It would also be great to add a filter function that would include searching by game series using a drop down menu.